youweichen0208/YC-Tech-Blog/src/interview-prep/sql.md

 A subquery in SQL is a query that is embedded within another query.
 It can be used to return data that will be used in the main query as a condition to further restrict the data to be retrieved.
 Subqueries can be used with SELECT, INSERT, UPDATE, and DELETE statements.

+- In SQL, **every table in a query needs to have a name.** This includes not just physical tables, but also derived tables, such as subqueries in the `FROM` clause.
+So when we use subquery to stand for table, we need to add alias to it.

 ### **Correlated Subquery**:

 A correlated subquery works like a nested loop: the subquery depends on the outer query and executes once for every row worked on by the outer query.
 It uses values from the outer query in its WHERE clause.